-When a product is refurbished, it undergoes the same basic process as a remanufactured item.
-The difference here is that the refurbishing is done by a third party rather than the original manufacturer.
+When a product is authorized refurbished, it undergoes the same basic process as a remanufactured item.
+The difference here is that the authorized refurbishing is done by a third party rather than the original manufacturer.
 As such, a given product will likely undergo an audit, cleaning and testing.
 Any features that might have changed since the time the product was first produced are also updated.
 The updates to a given product will generally cover the following areas:

 - Operating systems.
 Upgrades are made to most operating systems on an annual basis, if not more frequently.
 Therefore, a product that’s being refurbished only nine months after its initial purchase could still need an OS upgrade.
 Thankfully, the party responsible for refurbishing the item will spare the next purchaser of the added costs associated with system upgrades.

 - Microcode.
 The operational instructions programmed into a given piece of IT equipment are checked and upgraded, if necessary, to ensure the ongoing operability of the product.

 - Firmware.
 For a piece of equipment with read-only memory, the program software might possibly change between an original production run and a refurbishment.
 To ensure ongoing system compatibility, firmware is checked and upgraded as needed.

 - Drivers.
 The drivers needed for a given set of ports, motherboard cards or peripherals can change in the months that transpire between the initial production of a particular component and the refurbishment process, which, therefore, accommodates such changes.

 - Patches.
 Software codes are changed constantly as upgrades improve the performance and boost the security of a given program.
 On refurbished products, patches are upgraded to fix bugs and spare future customers the trouble of avoidable problems.